GaryPortfolio/Mock-School-Website/README.md

 # Mock-School-Website
-This mock school website is an academy ran by content creators that have creativity and videography skills.
+This mock school website is an academy ran by content creators that have creativity and videography skills that can motivate students to learn.